copy-editor/nicar/review.md

 The book is elegantly written.
-Truly this generation's Great American Novel.
+It is the next Great American Novel.